gootieno/JulyWorkBook/Week8/Day1/02-http-basics-long-practice/documentation.md

 * Note
     - Headers contain many keys, but for this exercise focus on **Content-Type** and **Location**.

 =============================================
 =============================================

 ### Ask for a page that doesn't exist

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: '/anything-that-doesnt-exist'
-- Headers:
+- Headers: false
-- Body:
+- Body: false

 Response components:
 - Status code:
 - Headers:
 - Body:

 ### Ask for the products list page